mavenagi-apps/template/README.md

 2. `git fetch all`
 3. `git merge template/main --allow-unrelated-histories`

+Note that you will most likely have merge conflicts for all the existing template files that you have touched; resolving those boils down to always keeping your current changes and ignore incoming changes.

 ### Installing

 For instructions on installing on an agent, see our [product documentation](https://docs.mavenagi.com)